What Are Umbrella Wasps?

 Adult umbrella wasps typically eat sugary foods such as plant nectar, honeydew, or soda when readily available.
 If these types of foods are left out in your home, they may be drawn inside when foraging for food.
 This can cause considerable problems for you and your family if an infestation is left unchecked.

 Umbrella wasps are found around the world and are extremely common in the United States.
-With the unique structure of their nests, they can live practically anywhere that is sheltered.
+With the unique structure of their nests, they can live practically in any sheltered area.
 You will often find them nesting under the eaves of houses or in covered porches, wall voids, attics, garages, or trees.
 Regardless of where they decide to live, they will aggressively defend their home from all intruders.

 Umbrella wasps can cause havoc when left unchecked.
 When undisturbed, they have the potential to build reasonably large nests numbering close to 1,000 worker wasps.
 For people who are allergic to wasp venom, there is a real possibility of their stings being fatal.
 Those that are allergic to wasp stings can go into anaphylactic shock, which can be deadly.